Chris Hunter (basketball): Professional career

-In 2006, he signed with Herens Basket of Switzerland before being released before the start of the season.
+In 2006, Hunter signed with Herens Basket of Switzerland before being released before the start of the season.
 He then signed with AZS Koszalin of Poland.

-In 2007, he signed with Spotter Leuven of Belgium.
+In 2007, Hunter signed with Spotter Leuven of the BNXT League.
 He was later released in December 2007 due to injury.

-In November 2008, he was acquired by the Fort Wayne Mad Ants.
-He was an NBA DLeague All-Star in 2009.
-On April 14, 2009, he signed with the New York Knicks.
-On October 22, 2009, he was waived before appearing in a regular season game.
-On November 1, 2009, he was re-acquired by the Mad Ants.
-On November 20, 2009, Hunter signed with the Golden State Warriors, making him the first call-up of the 2009–10 NBA D-League season.
+In November 2008, Hunter was acquired by the Fort Wayne Mad Ants.
+He was an NBA D League All-Star in 2009.
+On April 14, 2009, Hunter signed with the New York Knicks.
+On October 22, he was waived by the Knicks before appearing in a regular season game.
+On November 1, he was re-acquired by the Mad Ants.
+On November 20, Hunter signed with the Golden State Warriors, making him the first call-up of the 2009–10 NBA D-League season.

-He joined the New York Knicks for the 2010 NBA Summer League.
+Hunter joined the Knicks for the 2010 NBA Summer League.
 On October 30, 2010, he was re-acquired by the Mad Ants.
-On December 28, 2010, Hunter was waived by the Mad Ants due to injury.
+On December 28, Hunter was waived by the Mad Ants due to an injury.

-In November 2011, he was again re-acquired by the Mad Ants.
-On December 12, 2011, he signed with the New York Knicks.
-However, he was waived on December 22.
-He then returned to the Mad Ants.
-In January 2012, he was again waived due to injury.

-He joined the Los Angeles Clippers for the 2012 NBA Summer League.
+In November 2011, Hunter was again re-acquired by the Mad Ants.
+On December 12, 2011, he signed with the Knicks.
+However, Hunter was waived by New York on December 22.
+He then subsequently returned to the Mad Ants.
+In January 2012, Hunter was again waived due to injury.
+He later joined the Los Angeles Clippers for the 2012 NBA Summer League.

-In November 2013, he was re-acquired by the Fort Wayne Mad Ants.
-On December 23, 2013, he was waived by the Mad Ants.
+On November 5, 2013, Hunter was re-acquired by the Fort Wayne Mad Ants.
+On December 23, he was waived by the Mad Ants.

+Post-playing career

-He served University of Michigan Men's Basketball as a Director of Player Personnel.
+On September 5, 2014, Hunter was named as the Michigan Wolverines' Director of Player Personnel.
 On August 4, 2017, Michigan promoted Hunter from director of player personnel to director of basketball operations.

+Personal life

-He is married with 3 children.
+Hunter is married with three children.